 Why Is KYC Important?

-KYC is an arrangement that requires companies to learn and verify their customers.
+KYC definition is an arrangement that requires companies to learn and verify their customers.
 Regulated financial institutions are required to comply with a risk-based approach to Customer Due Diligence (CDD) and continuous monitoring in accordance with the Money Laundering Regulations.
 Customer relations pose a risk of money laundering and terrorist financing in front of regulated financial services.
 It includes all necessary actions to ensure that its customers are real, assess, and monitor risks.
 With this arrangement, you protect your business against illegal activities such as corruption, money laundering, terrorist financing, and bribery.
 KYC regulations gained international importance due to the increase in illegal financial transactions.

-With KYC regulations; The company can easily understand whether the transaction is standard or illegal by following the customers' financial transactions.
+With KYC and AML regulations; The company can easily understand whether the transaction is standard or illegal by following the customers' financial transactions.
 Regulations include customer authentication, face verification, document verification such as invoices as proof of address, and biometric verification.
 It requires identification and periodic updating of information.
 Requires monitoring on international lists, as needed.
 When these are followed, it is easier to notice when the client does something unusual.

 Companies usually start to recognize their customers with their general credentials.
 The customer is then evaluated for reliability.
 Customer Due Diligence (CDD) helps us in this situation.
 It protects you against criminals, terrorists, and Politically Exposed Persons (PEP), which can pose a risk.
 At the same time, Financial Institutions help us with Enhanced Due Diligence (EDD) for high-risk customers.
 Finally, you need to monitor regularly (Ongoing Monitoring).